City-of-Helsinki/yjdh/README.md

 1. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.

-2. Run `yarn kesaseteli up` or, if you want to rebuild, then `yarn kesaseteli up --build`
+2. Run `yarn kesaseteli` or, if you want to rebuild, then `yarn kesaseteli --build`

 The Frontend is now running at [localhost:3000](https://localhost:3000) The backend is now running at [localhost:8000](https://localhost:8000)